miayam/learn-css/008 Layout/README.md

 # Layout

-Back in early 90s, you can only use `<table>` to layout a web page.
+Back in early 90s, you can only use `<table>` to lay out a web page.
 Now, we've got modern CSS at your disposal.

 First of all, we must understand what `display` property does